fangohr/paper-supplement-standard-problem-dmi/README.md

 ```
 @misc{Cortes2018,
-  author       = {David Cortés-Ortuño and Marijan Beg and Vanessa Nehruji and
-                  Leoni Breth and Ryan Pepper and Thomas Kluyver and
-                  Gary Downing and Thorsten Hesjedal and Peter Hatton and
-                  Tom Lancaster and Riccardo Hertel and Geetha Balakrishnan and
-                  Ondrej Hovorka and Hans Fangohr},
+  author       = {David Cort{\'e}s-Ortu{\~n}o and Marijan Beg and Vanessa Nehruji and Leoni Breth and Ryan Pepper and Thomas Kluyver and Gary Downing and Thorsten Hesjedal and Peter Hatton and Tom Lancaster and Riccardo Hertel and Geetha Balakrishnan and Ondrej Hovorka and Hans Fangohr},
-  title        = {Data set for: Proposal for a micromagnetic standard problem
-                  for materials with Dzyaloshinskii-Moriya interaction},
+  title        = {Data set for: Proposal for a micromagnetic standard problem for materials with Dzyaloshinskii-Moriya interaction},
   month        = apr,
   year         = 2018,
   doi          = {10.5281/zenodo.1174311},